pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 | moveToQ   | `coll.findOneAndUpdate({_id: params.reserved._id}, {q: params.new_qname, reserved: false, retries: 0})`  |

 The operation is rather similar to a rollback, and it is definitely atomic

+### Payload mutability
+In any ETL worth its salt the payloads of the items being managed should be mutable: most logic would be otherwise narly impossible, or very complicated, to express.

+The operations in the model depicted above do not allow that, but there is nothing that prevents it; it can certainly be done as part of the `update` section of the `moveToQ` and `commit` operations.
+It is simply not added here for clarity